Blackjack Lanza: World Wrestling Association (1967–1972)

 Lanza wrestled for the Indianapolis, Indiana–based World Wrestling Association from 1967 to 1972.
 Accompanied by Bobby Heenan, he defeated Wilbur Snyder for the WWA World Heavyweight Championship in September 1967.
 His reign lasted until August 1969, when he was defeated by Dick the Bruiser.
 In 1971, The Blackjacks began wrestling in the WWA.
 In November 1971, they defeated Paul Christy and Wilbur Snyder for the WWA World Tag Team Championship.
 Their reign lasted until September 1972, when they lost to The Crusher and Dick the Bruiser.

 World Wide Wrestling Federation (1973, 1975)

 Lanza debuted in the World Wide Wrestling Federation in mid-1973 as "Blackjack Lanza".
 His regular opponents included André the Giant, Chief Jay Strongbow, and Dean Ho.
 He left the promotion in December 1973.

-In 1975, they joined the WWWF.
-On August 26, 1975, The Blackjacks defeated Dominic DeNucci and Pat Barrett for the WWWF World Tag Team Championship.
+In 1975, The Blackjacks joined the WWWF.
+On August 26, 1975, they defeated Dominic DeNucci and Pat Barrett for the WWWF World Tag Team Championship.
 The match was a two-out-of-three falls match, and the Blackjacks won the match by winning the first and third falls.
 As part of his tenure in WWWF, Vince McMahon Sr. promised Lanza that he would receive one World singles title shot a month.